pkmklong/pkmklong.github.io/index.md

 * *Data Interoperability* - how can we make various health data play well together?
 * *Algorithmic Fairness* - how can we ensure that data solutions provide equitable care for all patients?

-I value supporting aspiring analytics professionals with their career goals.
-Feel free to reach out.
+I enjoy exploring ideas with curious minded individuals and supporting aspiring anaytics professionals in their career journey.
+Don't hesitate to reach out.

 ## Selected Publications